google/WebFundamentals/src/site/_en/fundamentals/tools/devices/device.markdown

 ---
 layout: article
-title: "Real Device Testing"
+title: "Use Real Devices"
-description: "When it comes to testing and developing on a real device there are a few things to point out and some tips to bear in mind."
+description: "When it comes to developing on a real device, there are a few things to point out and some tips to bear in mind."
-introduction: "When it comes to testing and developing on a real device there are a few things to point out and some tips to bear in mind."
+introduction: "When it comes to developing on a real device, there are a few things to point out and some tips to bear in mind."
 article:
   written_on: 2014-05-29
   updated_on: 2014-09-25